Alexander Keith Johnston (1844–1879)

-Several expeditions were conducted by * Mike Shand (University of Glasgow) to find the grave of Keith Johnston at Behobeho between 2001 and 2004.
+Several expeditions were conducted by * Mike Shand (University of Glasgow) to find the grave of Keith Johnston between 2001 and 2004.
 The grave searches have been documented in a chapter of the book *Wild Heart of Africa - The Selous Game Reserve in Tanzania, edited by Rolf Baldus and published by Rowland Ward in 2009.
 He is memorialised on his father's grave in Grange Cemetery in Edinburgh.